Padangusthasana Big Toe Pose

 Follow these simple steps to practice this asana:

-• Stand with your feet parallel, about 2-3 inches apart, on a yoga mat.
+• Stand in Tadasana (Mountain Pose) with your feet parallel, about hip-distance or slightly narrower apart, on a yoga mat.

-• Keep your legs straight, ensuring not to bend your knees.
+• Keep your legs straight, or slightly bend your knees if needed to protect the hamstrings, ensuring not to hyperextend your knees.

-• Exhale and bend forward, moving your body as a single unit.
+• Exhale and bend forward, initiating the movement from the hips (hip-hinge), moving your body as a single unit.

-• Use your index and middle fingers to wrap around your big toe, securing with your thumb.
+• Use your index and middle fingers to wrap around your big toe, securing with your thumb (Yogi Toe Lock).

-• Hold the final position for 30-60 seconds, breathing naturally.
+• Hold the final position for 5 to 10 breaths (approximately 30-60 seconds), breathing naturally and steadily.

 Conclusion